 When students and staff return to campus, all state and county safety protocols are required, including wearing masks, self-health screening, and physical distancing of six feet.
-Given that there is no scenario under which we can provide six feet of physical distance for ALL our students, even in the moderate tier our return to school will be in phases, starting with our youngest students.
+Given that there is no scenario under which we can provide six feet of physical distance for ALL our students, they will return using a phased-in hybrid model reducing the number of students in class at one time.

 Will families be given a choice of sending their student to campus or staying with distance learning?

 Parents will have a choice to keep their student home.
-Based on required safety practices (wearing a mask, physical distancing of six feet, etc.) elementary parents will have the choice of in-person instruction with their teacher on campus or remaining in the eLearn at My School model.
+Based on required safety practices (wearing a mask, physical distancing of six feet, etc.) families have the choice of in-person instruction with their teacher on campus or remaining in the eLearn at My School model through simultaneous teaching.

 Will students and staff be required to wear masks when they return to campus?